VektorKnight/vektor-voxels/README.md

  - Fast and efficient cubic voxel meshing with per-side textures, orientations, and custom meshes.
  - Fast and efficient voxel lighting with full RGB support with blending and tinting through translucent materials.
  - Generic job system with a custom thread-pool supporting callbacks and C# async/await.
- - Highly-concurrent architecture to keep the main thread free of heavy work by executing meshing/lighting through on job threads.
+ - Highly-concurrent architecture to keep the main thread free of heavy work by executing meshing/lighting on job threads.

 ## Getting Started
  1. Clone the project to your local system.